Paul Rosenberg (manager): Television and film production

 In 2016, he produced the biopic, Nina, centering on jazz singer and pianist Nina Simone, controversially portrayed by Zoe Saldaña.
 Since then, Saldaña has expressed regret for portraying Simone in the film.
 Also in 2016, he and his former client, Action Bronson, in partnership with Vice Media created the TV series, Fuck, That's Delicious, for which Rosenberg acts as the executive producer.
 The show first premiered on Vice (then known as Viceland) on March 3.
 Viceland's renaming to Vice and the COVID-19 pandemic caused the series to be cancelled on July 20, 2020, before moving to YouTube on March 17, 2021.

 Rosenberg and Eminem produced the comedy-drama, Bodied, starring Calum Worthy.
 The film premiered in 2017 via YouTube Premium.
 He also produced the Danny Brown concert documentary, Danny Brown: Live at the Majestic (2018).
 His first production in virtual reality was in early 2019 with the premiere of the Sundance exclusive, Marshall from Detroit, another Eminem documentary film; hosted by Sway Calloway.
 Rosenberg, Loud Records founder Steve Rifkind and Music Box executive producer Bill Simmons jointly produced the DMX HBO Max documentary, Don't Try to Understand, which premiered on November 25, 2021, two days after its premiere at Doc NYC and seven months after DMX's death.
 He then became the executive producer and creative director of the Metaverse special performance of Eminem and Snoop Dogg's single, "From the D 2 the LBC", as shown at the 2022 MTV Video Music Awards.
 As recent as November 2022, Rosenberg has executively produced the Def Jam documentary film, Mixtape, directed by Omar Acosta.

 Clothing

-In 2002, contrary to Jay-Z and Damon Dash's Rocawear, Rosenberg and Eminem co-formed their fashion line after being inspired, called Shady Limited.
+In 2002, Rosenberg and Eminem co-formed their fashion line Shady Limited.
 The brand was discontinued in 2006 due to the impact of Eminem's prescription drug addiction.

 On-screen appearances

-In 2004, Rosenberg appeared at Eminem's Shady National Convention along with Dr. Dre, 50 Cent and future U.S. president Donald Trump, which premiered that September on MTV.
-He also made a cameo appearance in the music video for Eminem's single, "Berzerk" (2013).
+Rosenberg made a cameo appearance in the music video for Eminem's single, "Berzerk" (2013).
 Then, he appeared on the HBO documentary miniseries The Defiant Ones, which centers around the partnership between Dr. Dre and Jimmy Iovine; the documentary premiered in mid-July 2017.

 He also made a surprise appearance through social media, supporting 50 Cent's January 30, 2020 star induction into the Hollywood Walk of Fame.
 He also made an appearance for Dr. Dre's induction on March 19, 2024.